maneesha/better_mapbox/reference.md

 Chrome gives you an error if you try to load images over just http.
 Error is ERR_CERT_AUTHORITY_INVALID.
 Images served over https work fine.

+## Mapbox access tokens

+My access token can be found at <https://account.mapbox.com/access-tokens/>.
+If I go to an example code page like this <https://docs.mapbox.com/mapbox-gl-js/example/data-driven-circle-colors/>, the sample code pre-populates with my access token.
+If I go to the same page without being logged in, it just says `mapboxgl.accessToken = '<your access token here>';`

 ## THINGS TO DO TO GET WORKING SELECTORS AND CLICK EFFECTS

 &#9733; indicates things that are done.